 The basic thing to remember about sending e-mail is that it should be treated as professional correspondence, particularly when you’re contacting someone for the first time.
 For some good guidelines on corresponding with professors via e-mail, read this posting from Inside Higher Ed or this advice from Wellesley College.

 I check and respond to e-mails ONLY during my office hours.
 If you send me an e-mail at at time that falls outside of office hours, I will respond to it within two working days.

 I get irritated by this question, particularly when I’ve already responded to your e-mail.
 Please check your e-mail before asking this question.
 If you need an immediate response to a question, I prefer that you ask in a way that enables me to respond to you directly (in person, on the phone, or via video chat).

 What should I include in an e-mail to you?

-I expect that you will treat every e-mail to me as a professional correspondence, which means that you should include a greeting and a signature.
+I expect that you will treat every e-mail to me as a professional correspondence, which means that you should include all components of a professional e-mail.
 I also expect that you will write the e-mail as if you’re writing to a professional contact whom you are asking for information.
 WikiHow has posted a short guide to writing e-mails that is helpful.

 I teach multiple classes per term, so I need help identifying which class you’re taking.
 At the very least, you should include your name and course information.
-I recommend sending all e-mails through Blackboard because it includes the information I need and because you get a copy of the e-mail.Back to Top
+I recommend sending all e-mails through Blackboard’s e-mail tool because it includes the information I need and because you get a copy of the e-mail.Back to Top